ckaestne/seaibib/README.md

 > Discusses the role of data scientists and their challenges through interviews and surveys.
 See also the subsequent Amershi paper for a more ML-specific view.

+Nadia Nahar, Shurui Zhou, Grace Lewis, and Christian Kästner. “[Collaboration Challenges in Building ML-Enabled Systems: Communication, Documentation, Engineering, and Process](https://arxiv.org/abs/2110.10234).”
+In Proceedings of the 44th International Conference on Software Engineering (ICSE), May 2022.

+> Our own interview study on collaboration challenges between data scientists and software engineers when building production ML systems.
+Lots of problems arise at the interface between the ML component and the rest of the system.
+Engineering is often undervalued, ML is difficult to fit into the larger process, documentation at the interfaces is often a big problem, and even communication across discipline boundaries can be difficult.
+The paper highlights that team structures differ substantially, but that certain problems associated with certain decisions such as whether to develop the model first and then build a system around it or whether to start with the system.

 Ryan Orban. "[Bridging the Gap Between Data Science & Engineer: Building High-Performance Teams](https://www.slideshare.net/ryanorban/bridging-the-gap-between-data-science-engineer-building-highperformance-teams)."
 Presentation 2016

 > Short presentation about the different roles of data scientists and software engineers and how to build interdisciplinary teams.
 Matches very closely my view of software engineering for AI-enabled systems, in that we still need data scientists and software engineers (and operators, and ...) as separate disciplines, but that we need a Devops-like integration around a common understanding and a joint mission.